shredthaGNAR/stars/README.md

 * [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode): Kilo is the all-in-one agentic engineering platform.
 Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
 750k+ Kilo Coders.
 6.1 trillion tokens/month.
 * [kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance](https://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance): A web page (NOTE: Only Firefox & Pale Moon browsers give approved rendering) and some server-side web server scripting in a mini web server called bashttpd.
 Even looks good on Android devices as far as I've seen, though working the sliders is more difficult when your finger touch point is larger than them.
 With this tricked out version of bashttpd, you won't need a high-powered web server like Apache nor nginx (I didn't feel like learning nginx, and certainly don't care for learning Apache).
 IN PROGRESS but does work way, way better than nothing.
 Chrome renders differently, but in a pinch it will function halfway.
 * [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight, pure-Swift library for downloading and caching images from the web.
-* [HugoBlox/kit](https://github.com/HugoBlox/kit): ⚡ HugoBlox Kit: Markdown sites in minutes.
-Academic/resume/lab/portfolio for AI researchers & startups.
-Premium templates.
-Deploy to GitHub Pages now in 1-click 👇
+* [HugoBlox/kit](https://github.com/HugoBlox/kit): ⚡ The Open Research Copilot.
+Build high-perf Portfolios, Lab Sites & Docs in Markdown + Jupyter.
+100% Data Control. 🦫 数据科学家的开源 Copilot。一键部署 👇
 * [signerlabs/Klee](https://github.com/signerlabs/Klee): Secure and local AI on your desktop with a built-in RAG knowledge base and Markdown note support.
 * [KDE/kleopatra](https://github.com/KDE/kleopatra): Certificate manager and GUI for OpenPGP and CMS cryptography
 * [kkkgo/KMS_VL_ALL](https://github.com/kkkgo/KMS_VL_ALL): 🔑KMS_VL_ALL - Smart Activation Script